BitCurator/bitcurator/README.md

 # Getting started

 BitCurator is a research and development effort designed to bring digital forensics tools and techniques to archives, libraries, and other collecting institutions.
-The simplest way to get up and running with tools developed by the BitCurator team (and 3rd party tools packaged by us) is to download our virtual machine.
+The simplest way to get up and running with tools developed by the BitCurator team (and 3rd party tools packaged by us) is to download either our virtual machine or our live-boot and installation ISO.

-The most current BitCurator virtual machine can be downloaded from
+The most current BitCurator virtual machine and ISO images can be downloaded from

   http://wiki.bitcurator.net/